influenzanet/data-analysis-europe/doc/aggregated_data_email.md

 The email must fulfill some requirements to be processed :

 - Data must be sent using CSV format (no Excel file)
-- The a part of the subject of the email must be **fixed** and not change at all
+- A part of the subject of the email must be **fixed** and not change at all (for example the subject can start with a fixed text)
 - The list of possible senders address must be defined

-File names must have a fixed part which will always be the same in each sending.
+File names must have a fixed part which will always be the same in each sending (for example start with a fixed text)

 For example, If the file is 'Incidence_Country_202301', it's expected that the the starting of the file name "Incidence_Country" will remain the same) and clearly identify the purpose of the file (what kind of data we expect in it).